mer-hybris/hadk.sailfishos.org/android.rst

 Our modifications are kept in two places:

-* **repo manifest**: This tracks all hybris-specific branches of the Droid system that we have modified (see below).
+* **repo manifest**: This tracks all hybris-specific branches of the Droid system that we have modified (see below)
-* **Kernel repositories**: The patched kernel configuration for each device is kept in a modified kernel repository.
+* **Kernel repositories**: The patched kernel configuration for each device is kept in a modified kernel repository

 Droid System
 ````````````